rishair/caring_bot/README.md

 would be engaged with and allows participants to experiment with rules along the way.

 ## What does it do?
-There are many moving parts and experiments that will happen over the coming weeks but at it's core the bot is repsonsible for:
+There are many moving parts and experiments that will happen over the coming weeks but at its core the bot is repsonsible for:

 - Organizing and managing teams